 PXG 0341 X Gen 2 fairway wood review:

-Fairways, like wedges, putters and hybrids, are really personal pieces of kit, and our choice between leading models often comes down to how particular designs best suit how we attack the ball.
-So while the PXG wasn’t our longest or fastest fairway, we can’t hide how our test pro, just like last year, loved the 0341’s compact but friendly head.
-The PXG was good at protecting carry between on and off-centre hits;
+Fairway woods, like wedges, putters and hybrids, are really personal pieces of kit, and our choice between leading models often comes down to how particular designs best suit how we attack the ball.
+So while the PXG wasn’t our longest or fastest fairway wood, we can’t hide how our test pro, just like last year, loved the 0341’s compact but friendly head.
+The PXG fairway wood was good at protecting carry between on and off-centre hits;

 Best Fairway Wood 2020 - How they compare in data